-- A = "Superior" High certainty of a substantial (moderate-large) net health benefit - B = "Incremental" High certainty of a small net health benefit - ${\it C}$ = "Comparable"- High certainty of a comparable net health benefit - D = "Negative"- High certainty of an inferior net health benefit - B+ = "Incremental or Better" Moderate certainty of a small or substantial net health benefit, with high certainty of at least a small net health benefit - C+ = "Comparable or Better" Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit - P/I = "Promising but Inconclusive" Moderate certainty of a comparable, small, or substantial net health benefit, and a small (but nonzero) likelihood of a negative net health benefit - C-= "Comparable or Inferior" Moderate certainty that the point estimate for comparative net health benefit is either comparable or inferior - I = "Insufficient" Any situation in which the level of certainty in the evidence is low
+- C+ = "Comparable or Better" Moderate certainty of a comparable, small, or substantial net health benefit, with high certainty of at least a comparable net health benefit - P/I = "Promising but Inconclusive" Moderate certainty of a comparable, small, or substantial net health benefit, and a small (but nonzero) likelihood of a negative net health benefit - C- = "Comparable or Inferior" Moderate certainty that the point estimate for comparative net health benefit is either comparable or inferior - I = "Insufficient" Any situation in which the level of certainty in the evidence is low

 Despite these limitations, the pivotal studies of C1-INHs show that they are effective in reducing the number of HAE attacks without significant adverse effects when compared to no prophylaxis.

-Because C1-INHs (Berinert and Ruconest) have also been used for years for on-demand therapy, there are some long-term safety data that are reassuring.
-Thus, for patients with HAE 1/2 who are eligible for long-term prophylaxis, we rated the evidence for all the C1-INHs (Cinryze, Ruconest, and Haegarda) as demonstrating a high certainty of substantial net health benefit compared with no prophylaxis ("A").
+Because some C1-INHs (Berinert and Ruconest) have also been used for years for on-demand therapy, there are some long-term safety data that are reassuring.
+Thus, for patients with HAE 1/2 who are eligible for long-term prophylaxis, we rated the evidence for both the C1-INHs (Cinryze and Haegarda) as demonstrating a high certainty of substantial net health benefit compared with no prophylaxis ("A").

 For lanadelumab, which targets a different pathway than the C1-INHs, the results of the pivotal trial are promising in terms of clinical efficacy for reducing HAE attacks compared to no prophylaxis.
-However, new biologic therapies frequently are found to have safety concerns in the years after they are introduced that were not detected in pre-approval trials.
-Without long-term safety data available, we rated the evidence for lanadelumab as promising but inconclusive ("P/I"), demonstrating a moderate certainty of a comparable or substantial net health benefit, and a small (but non-zero) likelihood of a negative net health benefit.
+However, new biologic therapies frequently are found to have safety concerns in the years after they are introduced that were not detected in pre-approval trials.31 Without long-term safety data available, we rated the evidence for lanadelumab as promising but inconclusive ("P/I"), demonstrating a moderate certainty of a comparable or substantial net health benefit, and a small (but non-zero) likelihood of a negative net health benefit.

-Table 3.8.
+Table 3.7.
 ICER Evidence Ratings of HAE Drugs for Long-Term Prophylaxis Compared with No Prophylaxis

 Drug Evidence Rating

 Cinryze Α

-Ruconest Α

 Haegarda Α

 Lanadelumab P/I

-While we cannot preclude differences in efficacy and safety among the C1-INHs given that there are differences in formulation (plasma-derived vs recombinant medication) and delivery (intravenous vs subcutaneous), we were unable to compare any of the agents to each other due to the lack of head-to-head trials, and differences in the trial population.
+While we cannot preclude differences in efficacy and safety among the C1-INHs given that there are differences in formulation (plasma-derived vs. recombinant medication) and delivery (intravenous vs. subcutaneous), we were unable to compare any of the agents to each other due to the lack of head-to-head trials, and differences in the trial population.
 As such, we determined the evidence to be insufficient ("I") to judge the net health benefits of each C1-INH compared to one another and lanadelumab.